daniel-sh-au/017_Credit-Risk-Analysis/README.md

 ## Summary
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

 From the six machine learning models, the Easy Ensemble AdaBoost Classifier had the highest accuracy score, the highest precision, and the highest recall.
 On the contrary, the Cluster Centroids Undersampling algorithm had the lowest accuracy score, the lowest precision, and the lowest recall.
+The model recommended for use is the Easy Ensemble AdaBoost Classifier model, which yielded the highest accuracy score from the six machine learning models and high precision/recall.
+A second recommendation would be the Balanced Random Forest Classifier model, which yeilded the second highest accuracy score and relatively high precision/recall when compared to the other four models.